ungkuamer/hci-bby/README.md

 ## Features
 - [ ] Add claim button to reward
-    - [ ] Button is grey if not complete
+    - [x] Button is grey if not complete
-    - [ ] Button is yellow if complete
+    - [x] Button is green if complete
     - [ ] Points will be allocated according to the priority
     - [ ] Deduct point and delete reward after claim